benedictsaunders/polyHTS2/README.md

                  -s <solvent>           # Deafult 'h2o'
 ```

-In your own python script, running a screen is done simply with
+Or, in your own python script, running a screen is done simply with
 ```python
   runScreen(
     <monomer_list>,